 Tinnitus treatment

-The most important thing you can do about tinnitus is to discuss it with your doctor and you will often be sent for a hearing test because most tinnitus is associated with some degree of hearing loss.
+The most important thing you can do regarding tinnitus is to discuss it with your doctor and you will often be sent for a hearing test because most tinnitus is associated with some degree of hearing loss.

-Hearing testing often provides additional information to the doctor about whether further testing is needed.
+Hearing testing often provides additional information to the doctor regarding whether further testing is needed.
 If it is determined that tinnitus is caused by any of the previously mentioned conditions, targeted treatment of these conditions may provide relief.
 If there is hearing loss, hearing aids may help.
 On hearing and tinnitus.

 Distraction techniques such as a white noise machine or background noise may also help, especially during sleep.